Yuqing-Ren/Yuqing-Ren.github.io/_pages/about.md

 Here are some useful links to get more detailed information about me: [CV](https://yq-ren.github.io/files/CV_yqren_2020.pdf) and [Publications](https://yq-ren.github.io/publications/).

-If you are interested to me, please feel free to contract me, and my email is yqren@seu.edu.cn.
+If you are interested to me, please feel free to contact me, and my email is yqren@seu.edu.cn.